 3) Review and reinforce.
 Provide additional time to these students to review concepts previously covered.
 They will benefit from extra time to process and complete their understanding – so give them access.

-4) Continue using ACTIVATE.
-Pirate Pete’s Packing Panic is a game specifically designed to enhance a child’s category formation and flexibility – challenging students to quickly sort and categorize many pieces of visual information over a prolonged period of time.
+4) Continue using ACTIVATE brain training resources.
+Pirate Pete’s Packing Panic is a cognitive training game specifically designed to enhance a child’s category formation and flexibility – challenging students to quickly sort and categorize many pieces of visual information over a prolonged period of time.
 Some levels of Ducks! also require that students recognize and apply categories under time constraints to solve each problem.
-These games adjust to each student’s level of ability, providing a rigorous workout of just the right amount of challenge.
+These cognitive training games adjust to each student’s level of ability, providing a rigorous workout of just the right amount of challenge.

 When it’s a strength: